jainism-portal/jainaagam/content-jainaagam/aagam/en.md

 ---
-title: Jain Aagam in English with meaning
+title: List of 45 Jain Aagam

 seo:
-  title: Jain Aagam in English with meaning
+  title: List of Jain Aagam
   description: All 45 Jain Aagam explained with English meaning and translation.
 Read Jainism supreme scriptures and religious literature for free.

 type: aagam_index